KINGJON125/MacFanTux/README.md

 ⚠ **WARNING:** Use this only on tested MacBook models to prevent potential issues.

 ## 📖 Story (Optional)
-I switched to Linux and struggled to find a GUI-based fan control app similar to [Macs Fan Control](https://crystalidea.com/macs-fan-control) for macOS.
+I switched to Linux and struggled to find a GUI-based fan control app similar to [Macs Fan Control](https://crystalidea.com/macs-fan-control) for Linux.
 Since none existed, I created MacFanTux!

 ## 💻 Supported Models
 Currently, MacFanTux has been tested only on the **Late 2011 MacBook Pro (MacBookPro8,2)**.
 Other models may or may not work.